crickbabs/DRB_TT-seq/README.md

 This is a bash markdown document for generating scaled strand-specific BIGWIG files from a BAM file containing paired reads.

 ### [metaprofiles.md](https://github.com/crickbabs/DRB_TT-seq/blob/master/metaprofiles.md)
-This is a bash markdown document for generating strand-specific metagene and TSS profiles from a BAM file using "ngs.plot".
+This is a bash markdown document for generating strand-specific metagene, TSS and TES profiles from a BAM file using "ngs.plot".

 ### [DRB-TTseq.Rmd](https://github.com/crickbabs/DRB_TT-seq/blob/master/DRB-TTseq.Rmd)
 This is an R markdown document describing a pipeline for calling RNA Pol II transcription wave peak positions and elongation rates from DRB/TT-seq time-series data using R.  Instructions are given for calculating wave peaks at both the single-gene and meta-gene level.
 An example html output of this script is given in **[DRB-TTseq.html](https://github.com/crickbabs/DRB_TT-seq/blob/master/DRB-TTseq.html)**